CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

      └──┘                           └──┘             └───────┘

-#### 5.4.2 Crashing after issuing a command to the counter-party gateway
+#### 5.4.2 Crashing after issuing a command to the counterparty gateway

 The second scenario requires further synchronization (figure below).
 At the retrieval of the latest log entry, G1 notices its log is outdated.
 It updates it upon necessary validation and then communicates its recovery to G2.
 The process then continues as defined.